jimdavis1/Viral_Annotation/README.md

 ## Phasmaviridae
 These are mostly insect virueses.
 The set of genomes is highly diverse,with few representatives in each genus, so the pssms only represent a fraction of the true diversity.
 There were a considerable number of proteins that I could not get to cluster at 50% identity.
 I am currently dissatisfied with this family, so as more exemplars come in, this set should eventually get recomputed.

+## Pneumoviridae
+The cleaved forms of the fusion glycoprotein differ between ortho- and metapneumoviride.
+All of the orthos, except murine and close relatives, have a p27 peptide that is a real protein.
+This necessitated the insertion of three taxon-level directories (ortho, meta, and murine orthos).
+I kept the orginal all-pneumo alignment directory which has everything and has seprate subdirectories for the mature F proteins.
+The pssm directories for the three taxa contain the pssms that I had originally built for all pneumos.
+This means that there are a few extra pssms that won't match and can be cleaned up later.